Category: Articles

 If you have an iPhone, go to Settings > Fishing Chaos > Photos, and make sure All Photos is checked off.

 Also go under Settings > Privacy > Location Services, then scroll down to Fishing Chaos and make sure that is set to While Using the App.
+Also make sure Precise Location is on.

 If you have any questions, please reach out.
 Thanks!